 Being a place of diverted culture, the place is home to the best handloom and handicraft carnivals.
-Tourists find shopping an exciting activity in this place and women get attracted to the form of artistry, floral embroidery and things made of jute.
-The state’s flora and fauna is also excellent with varieties of residential and migratory species of birds.
+Tourists find shopping an exciting activity in this place and women get attracted to the form of artistry, floral embroidery, and things made of jute.
+The state’s flora and fauna are also excellent with varieties of residential and migratory species of birds.
 Temples are the main attraction of this historical palace.
-It is also a great place for the adventure lovers with lots of activities such as hiking, boating and rock climbing.
+It is also a great place for adventure lovers with lots of activities such as hiking, boating, and rock climbing.

 It is a traditional religious place related to the great Hindu epic, Mahabharata.
 It is believed that the famous war between Kauravas and the Pandavas was fought here.
 Temples and forts draw tourists where they can feel the former religious essence.
 Temples like the Birla Mandir and Bhadra Kali mandir are the Hindu temples of the city.
 There is also the Chatti Patsahi Gurudwara to which many Sikhs are drawn.
 There are many rivers in the city that is believed to wash the sins of people.